22 Free Policy Brief Templates & Examples (How to Write)

 Use short paragraphs all the while

-Needless to say, you must use short paragraphs all the while.
+Needless to say, you must use short paragraphs all the time.
 Short and small paragraphs give the reader the leeway to easily make meaning and identify the strong points.
 They also eliminate all forms of confusion that are likely to arise when reading and attempting to make meaning of the texts.

 Do not overuse words